 - Relief: Characters often laugh for relief when a monster avoids them or when lengthy suffering is put to an end.
 People living in a deserted island tend to do this when they find food and shelter or when they can finally get off the island.
-This type of laughter is also sometimes followed by crying.
+This type of laughter is also sometimes followed by crying, for different reasons.

-, where smiling is not for happiness or friendliness but is the animalistic and predatory act of baring one's teeth.
-Mirthless Laughter may also be the result of a Laugh with Me
+Compare Technically a Smile, where smiling is not for happiness or friendliness but is the animalistic and predatory act of baring one's teeth.
+Mirthless Laughter may also be the result of a Laugh with Me! moment.

 - Jim suffers a bout of nervous laughter, in the midst of a panic attack, during Outlaw Star's 14th episode.
 Seen at 4:20 here.